-232. Report the value of all foreign-office liabilities in local currency, including liabilities from positions in derivative contracts.
-Note that the negative fair values of derivative contracts may be offset against positive fair values if and only if the positions were executed with the same counterparty under a legally enforceable netting agreement.
+239. Report the value of all foreign-office liabilities in local currency, including liabilities from positions in derivative contracts.
+Note that the negative fair values of derivative contracts may be offset

+For more information, see the reporting requirements for the consolidated banking statistics available at www.bis.org/statistics/bankstatsguide-repreqcons.pdf against positive fair values if and only if the positions were executed with the same counterparty under a legally enforceable netting agreement.
 The definition of this item is exactly the same as item 13.b with the difference liabilities from positions in derivative contracts have to be included.